KonradTAFE/KK_civ-ipriot-smiley/knowledge_and_evidence.md

    > By encolsing SenseHAT access to main class, we can create child-classes which will inherit the
    > methods of accessing SenseHat only with predetermined set of attributes.
    > In this project, Happy and Sad classes deal only with the way the smiley will look - happy or sad,
-   > by changing pixels in the list of pixels in superclass Smiley.
+   > by changing pixels in the list of pixels of the superclass, Smiley.
    >
 >
 > Bex Tuychiev.
 “Encapsulation in Python: A Comprehensive Guide.”
 Datacamp.com, DataCamp, 29 Apr.
 2024, www.datacamp.com/tutorial/encapsulation-in-python-object-oriented-programming.